Are smart thermostats worth it?

 Many smart thermostat manufacturers spell out how much money you can expect to save after installation.

-For instance, Tado says that its £239 smart thermostat ‘will pay for itself within a year’ by reducing your heating bills by between 14% and 26%.
+For instance, Tado says that its smart thermostat ‘will pay for itself within a year’ by reducing your heating bills by up to 31%.
 Netatmo claims that its smart thermostat will reduce the energy you use by 37%.
-And British Gas says that its Hive smart thermostat ‘could save you up to £150 a year on your energy bills’.
+And British Gas says that its Hive smart thermostat could save you up to £130 a year on your energy bills.

 A study carried out for British Gas states that the energy savings you achieve with the Hive would be much smaller if you previously only had the heating on for part of the day.
 It also reveals that in a scenario where the heating was previously just on for a few hours a day on weekdays, switching to Hive's default schedule would actually cause you to use more energy.